YubiKey-5 Guide

 Admin commands are allowed

 Enable Key Derived Function (KDF) support.
-KDF can only be enabled right after reset, before changing any PINs or generating any keys.
+KDF can only be enabled on a new or reset device, before changing any PINs or generating any keys.
 Use list to verify the KDF setting before proceeding.

 gpg/card> kdf-setup